akarlinsky/akarlinsky.github.io/_pages/about.md

 # Acknowledgments

-The following is a list of published works where I'm formally acknowledged for helping.
+The following is a list of peer-reviewed articles, books and media where I'm formally acknowledged for helping.
 Though not my own, they are an important part of my contributions and I'm happy to assist colleagues in my areas of expertise.

+-    Emily Foxhall, Alejandra Martinez, Yuriko Schumacher, Dylan Baddour & Martha Pskowski (2024).
+[Texas likely undercounting heat-related deaths](https://www.texastribune.org/2024/08/14/texas-heat-deaths-undercount/). *Texas Tribune*

 -   Evers, N. F. G., Evers, G. W., Greenfield, P. M., Yuan, Q., Gutierrez, F. B., Halim, G., & Du, H. (2024).
 [COVID-19 Increased Mortality Salience, Collectivism, and Subsistence Activities: A Theory-Driven Analysis of Online Adaptation in the United States, Indonesia, Mexico, and Japan](https://doi.org/10.1177/00220221231226310). *Journal of Cross-Cultural Psychology*